wiseman/4mapper/README.rst

 something about a "null bbox", something has gone wrong inside the Cartographer library.

+It seems that Foursquare sometimes invalidates user photo URLs; Since 4mapper only updates that info when a user authorizes it, we can end up trying to show bad photo URLs on the ``/users`` page.

 This is the closest thing to a webapp I've written in years, and it is my first Google AppEngine application.
 It's probably wrong.